classiebit/eventmie-pro-docs/resources/docs/3.0/admin/administration.md

 ---

-Tags can represent sponsors, speakers, hosts, guests, VIPs, or any custom label you need.
-Create and manage unlimited tags to enhance event organization and searchability.
+Tags are powerful tools for organizing and promoting your events.
+Use tags to represent sponsors, speakers, hosts, VIPs, or any custom label that enhances event discoverability and marketing.

-- Choose to display tags as dedicated pages or as thumbnails on event pages.
+- **Flexible Display:** Show tags as dedicated pages or as thumbnails on event pages for better navigation and SEO.
-- Tags can be added and managed by Admins from the Admin Panel, and by Organizers from the front-end.
+- **Role-Based Management:** Admins manage all tags from the Admin Panel; organizers can add and manage their own tags from the front-end.
-- Each tag is associated with an Organizer and can be linked to multiple events.
+- **Relationship Mapping:** Each tag is linked to an organizer and can be associated with multiple events for granular control.
-- Disabling a tag hides it from the front-end, improving content control.
+- **Content Control:** Disabling a tag instantly hides it from the front-end, ensuring only relevant and approved content is visible.

+---

+> {success} **Best Practice:** Use descriptive, keyword-rich tags to boost event discoverability and search engine rankings.

+---

 <a name="events"></a>
 ## Events